 Farewell Greek food, it’s the end of an era – as a city, we’re officially obsessed with Mexican cuisine (again).
-It all started earlier this year, with the likes of Puerto 99 and Palapa arriving on our shores and whetting our appetite for chunky guacamole, spicy elote, hearty enchiladas, and just about anything that qualifies as a taco.
-And then came the second half of 2019, bringing with it a new Mexican restaurant in almost every major neighborhood of Dubai.
+It all started early last year, with the likes of Puerto 99 and Palapa arriving on our shores and whetting our appetite for chunky guacamole, spicy elote, hearty enchiladas, and just about anything that qualifies as a taco.
+And then came the late 2019, bringing with it a new Mexican restaurant in almost every major neighborhood of Dubai.
 Here are our current favorites.

 Considering its first physical outpost is located in JLT – steps away from the Savoir Flair office – we can’t help but be slightly biased towards Maiz Tacos.
 But it’s not just us.
 For starters, its ‘El Jefe’ pulled angus chuck tacos practically have a cult following – and the fresh chimichurri in them only helps.
 We also recommend the ‘Queso and Chips’ because we have yet to try a more flavorful cheese dip in Dubai.

 Another dish that this beloved homegrown concept has mastered?
 The decadent ‘Churro Ice Cream Sandwich’ that, when paired with vanilla ice cream from Canvas Gelato, is reason enough to return.
 Between the intimate setting, all-pink walls, and “mi casa es tu casa” sign that we can’t help but photograph on every visit, this is our new favorite spot for catch-ups.